aishwaryapb/todotracker/README.md

 ## Features

  - Login/Sign up to use the app.
  - Create and manage different categories of tasks for your goal
  - Create and manage tasks under each category
  - Get the satisfaction of checking everything off on all your lists!
+ - Bonus: Enjoy the cutest UI for a to-do app

 ## Takeaway for React Developers